uvsmtid/protoprimer/readme.md

 *   just naked `python` (relatively omnipresent) + a stand-alone copy of [proto_kernel][FT_90_65_67_62.proto_kernel.md].

 `proto` = early, when nothing is born yet.

+## How does it know what to do?

+Early steps are **very common and very boring** (which is the [original_motivation][original_motivation.md] not to do it again):

+*   switch from initial `python` binary to the version required by configuration
+*   init `venv` and install the necessary dependency
+*   switch `python` again to the one provided by the fresh `venv`
+*   capture the state to keep it reproducible

+Early steps are also well-scoped and customize-able (they grow with the repo complexity but have the limit):

+*   override defaults by target environment config
+*   support flexible repo filesystem layout
+*   delegate to client-specific modules to do the rest (**more interesting stuff**)

+In short, the `primer`'s tedious job is done in the early **inconvenient conditions** before anything else can run.

 ## How to install it?